Spellbook-Studios/Mods/nompmenu/README.md

 * When you don't want player to be able to access the multiplayer screen
 * When you want people to be sent to the main menu after leaving a server
     * e.g. <https://modrinth.com/modpack/wynncraft-ultimate>

+### Using this
+You are allowed to use this in any personal modpack, but this mod may only be distributed in modpacks published on Modrinth and Curseforge